SEC Subpoena, FINRA OTR – What do I do?

 The examination then continues into the specifics of the investigation.
 Although the details of the examination will vary, every witness must testify truthfully, fully, and honestly.
 It is a federal crime to make a false statement or representation to any government official, including a member of the SEC.

 Unfortunately, SEC testimony often has the appearance of being informal.
-The testimony is held as the SEC’s office, often in a dingy conference room, with a tape recording and three SEC attorneys.
-The informality of the setting sometimes leads witnesses not focusing on the question, the answer, and being 100% accurate in their answers.
+The testimony is held at the SEC’s office, often in a dingy conference room, with a tape recording and three SEC attorneys.
+The informality of the setting sometimes leads witnesses not to focus on the question, the answer, and being 100% accurate in their answers.

 During the examination, it is important to keep in mind that the staff members who attend the deposition will have a role in determining whether further action will be taken.
 Therefore, the witness’s demeanor and attitude during the examination are important.